nlnwa/nlnwa-notebooks/notebooks/corpus/README.md

 - **Southern Sami**: 101 texts
 - **Lule Sami**: 78 texts

-## Which publication titles are in the corpus?
+## Which publication titles are in the collection?

-In total, the corpus includes texts from 268 publications with a responsible editor.
+In total, the collection includes texts from 268 publications with a responsible editor.
 The most frequent titles are:

 - **NRK**: 130,162
 - **VG**: 66,800